Cambridge, Massachusetts: Tour group in front of the Harvard University Science Center, via APCortizasJr / iStock.com

 City hall of Cambridge, Massachusetts, By Thomas Steiner, CC BY-SA 2.5, Wikimedia Commons

-Cambridge has no shortage of culture.
-Over a dozen museums are devoted to culture, science, technology, and art.
-Annual festivals bring students, visitors, and residents together, and there are plenty of green spaces for outdoor recreation and physical activity.
+Cambridge offers abundant cultural experiences, with over a dozen museums dedicated to culture, science, technology, and art.
+Annual festivals draw students, visitors, and residents alike, fostering a vibrant community.
+Additionally, the city features numerous green spaces that provide perfect spots for outdoor recreation and physical activities.

 Museums